 WITCH MOVIE IDEAS

-Hocus Pocus is my top pick.
+Hocus Pocus is always a top pick!
 It may be too scary for really little kids, so you could alternately watch Bedknobs and Broomsticks.
 If you’ve got really brave kids, watch The Witches!

 HAUNTED HOUSES HALLOWEEN PARTY THEME

 What's more creepy than a haunted house on Halloween?
-I've got some fun ways to take them from creepy to fun in this Halloween party theme idea!
+I've got some fun ways to take them from creepy to fun in one of our favorite Halloween party themes!

 BUILD YOUR OWN HAUNTED HOUSE